Taiwan countryintel banner

 Immigration

-Foreign nationals who intend to live in Taiwan for longer than six months must apply for a Resident Visa.
-Foreign nationals who wish to reside in Taiwan for an extended period of time must also comply with Taiwanese immigration law.
+Foreign nationals who intend to live in Taiwan for longer than six months must generally apply for a Resident Visa and comply with Taiwanese immigration and employment permit requirements.

 eor